ashkanvg/cuJSON/readme.md

 ## Example and Query
-We provide 2 examples for query in `./example` directory.
-You have to clone whole project.
-Also, make sure to have the required prerequisites that mentioned earlier.
+We provide 2 examples for queries in the `./example` directory.
+You have to clone the whole project.
+Also, make sure to have the required prerequisites mentioned earlier.

 ### Example 1 (JSON Lines, Twitter):